leithdm/shooty-rocks/README.md

   - [Code Your First Game: Arcade Classic in JavaScript on Canvas](https://www.udemy.com/course/code-your-first-game/): a free course on [Udemy](https://www.udemy.com/).
   - [How to Program Games: Tile Classic in JS for HTML5 Canvas](https://www.udemy.com/course/how-to-program-games/): a paid course on [Udemy](https://www.udemy.com/).

 <br/>

-### Acknowledgments

-- [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/?originalSubdomain=ng) - for his mentorship and guidance.